r-ef/dylon/README.md

-# Dylon - Documentation
+# dylon - Documentation

-> This website is powered by [Nuxt](https://nuxt.com/), using a Nuxt Starter template to provide comprehensive documentation for `Dylon`.
+> This website is powered by [Nuxt](https://nuxt.com/), using a Nuxt Starter template to provide comprehensive documentation for `dylon`.

 ## Quick Start